cap-js-community/cds-cucumber/README.md

     Given we have started the application
       And we have opened the url "/"
     When we click on first Fiori preview page
-      And we perform basic search for "one"
+      And we perform basic search for "jane"
     Then we expect to have 1 table records
 ```

 For more information on the available steps see the [documentation](docs/API.md).

-## Run the tests
+## Validate features

 ```
 npx cucumber-js test